U.S. Schools Underreport How Often Students Are Restrained Or Secluded, Watchdog Says - WJCT

 Four recommendations

-The GAO report calls for “immediate action” from the Department of Education, and issues recommendations for correcting the data.
-Those recommendations include:
+The GAO report calls for “immediate action” from the Department of Education and issues recommendations for correcting the data, including:

 - Remind districts that they should only report zero when they are sure there have been no incidents of restraint or seclusion, and they should leave the field blank if the data is unavailable or incomplete.